samdturner/BetterNote/README.md

 _.extend(Backbone.NotesSortView.prototype, Backbone.CompositeView.prototype, {

-# used add an event that is specific to an instance of NotesSortView
+# add an event that is specific to an instance of NotesSortView
   addEvents: function(eventObj) {
       this.inheritedEvents.push(eventObj);
   },